-The ACS Voice of Local Shops report revealed that less than half (40%) of retailers who reported a violent incident to the police were made aware of the option to make an ISB.
+An ACS Voice of Local Shops survey from February revealed that less than half (40%) of retailers who reported a violent incident to the police were made aware of the option to make an ISB.

 ACS chief executive James Lowman said: “Convenience stores have a unique reach into our communities, providing customers with essential day to day services but sadly they are also all too frequently victims of traumatic crimes.